AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 Couple of bugs I need to squash and features to fix:

-- Zooming out causes thumbnails to disappear
+- Zooming out causes thumbnails to disappear (Native Canvas behavior set to change)
 - Thumbnails can occasionally not be recognized
 - Deleting files in canvas does not delete them from your obsidian vault